-After visiting the site, considering the analysis of the site and context provided by the proponents, and hearing public comment, the Design Review Board members provided the following siting and design guidance.
+After visiting the site, considering the analysis of the site and context provided by the proponents, considering past direction by the Downtown Design Review Board and considering public comment, SDCI provided the following siting and design guidance.

 - 1. Massing and Design Concept: Staff notes the significant volume of public comment offered at the first EDG meeting and in writing since expressing concern about the large size of this project and how it will fit in the existing neighborhood context.
 This issue has now been recognized by the Board, the public, and Staff as critical to the success of the project, with the following Guidelines identified as of the highest priority: A-1 Respond to the Physical Environment, B-1 Respond to the Neighborhood Context, B-2 Create a Transition in Bulk & Scale, and B-3 Reinforce the Positive Urban Form & Architectural Attributes of the Immediate Area (A-1, B-1, B-2, B-3) - a.
 At that first EDG meeting the Board supported the proposed three-part massing scheme in response to three distinct site conditions (the skyline, the neighboring buildings and Cedar Street) and agreed that the combination of voluntary setbacks and canted tower geometry had the potential to mitigate the scale of this large project and connect it to the existing context.
 (A-1, B-1, B-2, B-3) - b.
 Staff concurs with the Board's guidance but notes that the current iteration of the design will need further development in the next review phase to achieve the scale mitigation and compositional coherence identified as critical components by the Board, per the guidance that follows.
 (B-4, A-1, B-1, B-2, B-3)